Misr Al Khair Award for Leadership in Charitable and Sustainable Development Giving

 Photo Gallery

-Goal Objectives: Climate work
+Goal Objectives: Climate action

 Target Group

-2015 represents a decisive moment in the global endeavor to find a sustainable future for seven billion people, who will exceed 9 billion people by 2050.
-For the next nine months, governments will determine their vision of a post -2015 development plan by agreeing on a set of sustainable development goals.
-Meanwhile, these governments themselves, within the framework of the United Nations Framework Convention on Climate Change, will formulate a new global agreement by December 2015 in Paris at the United Nations Conference on Climate Change to address climate change and at the same time seize the opportunity to combat it.
+2015 represents a critical moment in the global quest for a sustainable future for seven billion people, who will exceed 9 billion by 2050.
+Over the next nine months, governments will define their vision for a post-2015 development agenda by agreeing on a set of sustainable development goals.
+Meanwhile, within the framework of the UNFCCC, these same governments will work to draft a new global agreement by December 2015 in Paris at the UN Climate Change Conference in order to address the threat of climate change while seizing the opportunity to combat it.

 First: Conditions for applying for the NGO Award

-2015 represents a decisive moment in the global endeavor to find a sustainable future for seven billion people, who will exceed 9 billion people by 2050.
-For the next nine months, governments will determine their vision of a post -2015 development plan by agreeing on a set of sustainable development goals.
-Meanwhile, these governments themselves, within the framework of the United Nations Framework Convention on Climate Change, will formulate a new global agreement by December 2015 in Paris at the United Nations Conference on Climate Change to address climate change and at the same time seize the opportunity to combat it.
+2015 represents a critical moment in the global quest for a sustainable future for seven billion people, who will exceed 9 billion by 2050.
+Over the next nine months, governments will define their vision for a post-2015 development agenda by agreeing on a set of sustainable development goals.
+Meanwhile, within the framework of the UNFCCC, these same governments will work to draft a new global agreement by December 2015 in Paris at the UN Climate Change Conference in order to address the threat of climate change while seizing the opportunity to combat it.

 Second: Conditions for applying for the Youth Initiatives Award

-2015 represents a decisive moment in the global endeavor to find a sustainable future for seven billion people, who will exceed 9 billion people by 2050.
-For the next nine months, governments will determine their vision of a post -2015 development plan by agreeing on a set of sustainable development goals.
-Meanwhile, these governments themselves, within the framework of the United Nations Framework Convention on Climate Change, will formulate a new global agreement by December 2015 in Paris at the United Nations Conference on Climate Change to address climate change and at the same time seize the opportunity to combat it.
+2015 represents a critical moment in the global quest for a sustainable future for seven billion people, who will exceed 9 billion by 2050.
+Over the next nine months, governments will define their vision for a post-2015 development agenda by agreeing on a set of sustainable development goals.
+Meanwhile, within the framework of the UNFCCC, these same governments will work to draft a new global agreement by December 2015 in Paris at the UN Climate Change Conference in order to address the threat of climate change while seizing the opportunity to combat it.

 Main Topics of the Project

-2015 represents a decisive moment in the global endeavor to find a sustainable future for seven billion people, who will exceed 9 billion people by 2050.
-For the next nine months, governments will determine their vision of a post -2015 development plan by agreeing on a set of sustainable development goals.
-Meanwhile, these governments themselves, within the framework of the United Nations Framework Convention on Climate Change, will formulate a new global agreement by December 2015 in Paris at the United Nations Conference on Climate Change to address climate change and at the same time seize the opportunity to combat it.
+2015 represents a critical moment in the global quest for a sustainable future for seven billion people, who will exceed 9 billion by 2050.
+Over the next nine months, governments will define their vision for a post-2015 development agenda by agreeing on a set of sustainable development goals.
+Meanwhile, within the framework of the UNFCCC, these same governments will work to draft a new global agreement by December 2015 in Paris at the UN Climate Change Conference in order to address the threat of climate change while seizing the opportunity to combat it.

 Awards